kstenerud/streamux/streamux-specification.md

 The negotiation process chooses the higher of the two peer's `proposed` values.
 If the chosen value is greater than either of the peer's `max` values, this is a [soft failure](#hard-and-soft-failures).

+To defer to the other peer, simply choose `0` for proposed, and nonzero for `max`.

 * If this field is not present, `0` is assumed for both values.
 * If `max` is not present, it is assumed to be equal to `proposed`.

 #### Field `_padding`

-This field negotiates how much padding will be applied to message payloads.
+This field negotiates how much padding will be applied to both normal and negotiation message payloads.
 It's primarily of use in supporting [block ciphers](https://en.wikipedia.org/wiki/Block_cipher).

 | Field      | Type         | Valid Range |